-- Color wigs: This is the type that has various colors; some are even colored outrageously, like hot pink and neon green.
+Color wigs: This is the type that has various colors; some are even colored outrageously, like a neon green or a hot pink.

 Used in the earliest times of the eighteenth century as part of the attire of people involved in parliamentary proceedings.